 As public awareness of the dangers of asbestos increased in the last century, so too did the regulation of products that contained asbestos.
 While asbestos is still not completely banned in the U.S., by the early 1980s asbestos was heavily regulated.
 However, exposure to asbestos is still occurring today.
 Many homes and buildings built prior to the 1980s were built with asbestos products.
 These structures contain asbestos that was left in place years ago – exposure to this asbestos can still be deadly if the asbestos-containing products are disturbed and the fibers become airborne.
 A big problem with these kinds of structures is that they are not always marked as a hazard.

-How Can Waters Kraus & Paul Help Victims of Asbestos Exposure?
+How Can Waters Kraus Paul & Siegel Help Victims of Asbestos Exposure?

 Although corporations were aware of the dangers of asbestos by the early part of the 20th century, many failed to properly warn or protect workers.
 As a result of the long latency period, some people are only now being diagnosed with asbestos diseases, such as pleural mesothelioma.

-Waters Kraus & Paul is a mid-sized plaintiffs’ firm with many years of experience dealing with asbestos claims.
+Waters Kraus Paul & Siegel is a mid-sized plaintiffs’ firm with many years of experience dealing with asbestos claims.
 Our asbestos attorneys are fighting to hold corporations responsible for their negligent practices that caused workers to be exposed to asbestos.
-Email or call 800.226.9880 to see how Waters Kraus & Paul can help you hold corporations responsible for the injuries they have caused.
+Email or call 800.226.9880 to see how Waters Kraus Paul & Siegel can help you hold corporations responsible for the injuries they have caused.